Władysław I Łokietek: Duke of Sandomierz and war with Wenceslaus II (1289–1292)

-After the Battle of Siewierz, Bolesław II of Mazovia resigned from applying for the Seniorate Province for unknown reasons, and so Władysław the Short began to style himself the Duke of Kraków and Sandomierz.
+After the Battle of Siewierz, Bolesław II of Masovia resigned from applying for the Seniorate Province for unknown reasons, and so Władysław I Łokietek began to style himself the Duke of Kraków and Sandomierz.
 He occupied the capital of Lesser Poland (but without Wawel Castle), yet despite initial victories in the battles of Skała and Święcica, Władysław could not make it permanent.
-Soon Kraków was acquired by Henry IV Probus, and Władysław had to escape the city with the help of the Franciscans.
-In the second half of 1289 the Kujavian prince managed to consolidate his rule in the Duchy of Sandomierz.
+Soon Kraków was acquired by Henry Probus, and Władysław had to escape the city with the help of the Franciscans.
+In the second half of 1289, the Kujavian prince managed to consolidate his rule in the Duchy of Sandomierz.
 This resulted in a division of Lesser Poland back into the two distinct principalities (Kraków and Sandomierz), as they had been ruled by the same duke since Bolesław V the Chaste became High Duke in 1243.

-On 23 June 1290, Henry IV Probus died, and Przemysł II, Duke of Greater Poland, assumed the throne of Kraków.
+On 23 June 1290, Henry Probus died, and Przemysł II, Duke of Greater Poland, assumed the throne of Kraków.
 It is not known exactly how the relationship was between Przemysł II and Władysław I Łokietek, although it is very likely that they were friendly, as the division took place without bloodshed and may have been the result of a settlement between the princes.
 It is possible, however, that these relations could have been cool, and perhaps even hostile.
-Przemysł II mastered Wawel Castle without problems, but from the beginning he faced considerable internal opposition from within the principality of Kraków – some of whom supported Władysław the Short, while others supported Wenceslaus II of Bohemia – and by mid-September 1290 Przemysł II left Kraków to return to Greater Poland.
+Przemysł II mastered Wawel Castle without problems, but from the beginning he faced considerable internal opposition from within the principality of Kraków – some of whom supported Władysław I Łokietek, while others supported Wenceslaus II of Bohemia – and by mid-September 1290 Przemysł II left Kraków to return to Greater Poland.
 Meanwhile, in order to further increase his contemporary significance, Władysław gave his niece Fenenna (daughter of his half-brother Ziemomysł) in marriage to Andrew III, the Hungarian king of the Arpad dynasty.